-The names Arran Chaos, Narberth Chaos, and Rathmore Chaos have been approved for use on Europa.
-See the page containing Europa nomenclature in the Gazetteer of Planetary Nomenclature for more information.
+The names Phedra, Tavua, and Zaranj have been approved for small Martian craters.
+Please see the list of Martian crater names and the map of MC-14 in the Gazetteer of Planetary Nomenclature for more information.